monk-io/docs/docs/config-files.md

 }
 ```

 Notice how the proxy target address was computed dynamically and placed into the right place in the configuration.
-This is a very powerful feature allowing for re-use of config files at the Kitlevel.
+This is a very powerful feature allowing for re-use of config files at the Kit level.

 ### Re-defining the contents